-Have ever wondered - how long does it take to edit a book?
+Have you ever wondered - how long does it take to edit a book?

 This article will answer that question and more.

 Developmental editing is a complex and time-consuming process designed to lift a book from its current draft to a publishable standard.

 The editing process involves several steps, including reading the book, making detailed notes, completing an editor's report, fact-checking, and possibly additional read-throughs once an editorial perspective has been established.

 This leaves the question - how long does developmental editing take?